-- We do not allow repricing or exchange of any equity awards without shareholder approval.

-- We do not provide gross-up payments to cover personal income taxes or excise taxes that pertain to executive or severance benefits.
+- We do not allow repricing or exchange of any equity awards without shareholder approval. - (X) We do not have individual employment agreements with any executive officer. - (X) We do not provide excessive perquisites. - We do not provide gross-up payments to cover personal income taxes or excise taxes that pertain to executive or severance benefits. - We do not allow hedging or pledging of Toro securities by our executive officers.

 Pay Levels/Mix.
 A significant portion of our executive officers' target total direct compensation is comprised of short- and long-term variable performance-based, or at risk, compensation to directly link their pay to performance.
-For fiscal 2017:
+Generally, higher level executive positions have a higher level of pay that is performance-based.
+For fiscal 2018: